Here you can find the most common questions and answers about your trading account.

 14. My investment underwent a corporate action last year.

-Where an instrument ceased to be traded through the year, or was transformed in any way, Internaxx provides two illustrations: one for the trading value up until the corporate action event, and one for the period from the corporate action date until the end of the year.
+Where an instrument ceased to be traded through the year, or was transformed in any way, Swissquote provides two illustrations: one for the trading value up until the corporate action event, and one for the period from the corporate action date until the end of the year.
 In other words, you have illustrations for the lifecycle of each instrument.

 - Reporting on 10% depreciations in leveraged instruments